-"The Richmond County School System and its member schools have made a commitment to promote good sportsmanship by student/athletes, coaches, and spectators at all RCSS sanctioned events.
-Profanity, degrading remarks, and intimidating actions directed at officials or competitors will not be tolerated, and are grounds for removal from the event site.
-Spectators are not allowed to enter the competition area during warm-ups or while the contest is being conducted.
+"The Richmond County School System and its member schools have made a commitment to promote good sportsmanship by student/athletes, coaches, and spectators at all Richmond County events.
+Profanity, degrading remarks, and intimidating actions directed at officials, competitors or other spectators will not be tolerated, and are grounds for removal from the event site.
+Spectators are not allowed to enter the competition area prior to, during, or after the conclusion of the contest.
+Violators are subject to removal from the venue.